Last Updated on January 11, 2023 by TechChecking

 Generally, you can use torque wrenches for:

-- Heavy-duty Applications: one of the most important jobs is tightening fasteners of any heavy-duty vehicles.
-Any looseness of a fastener of heavy-duty equipment such as overhead cranes, locomotives, or any big machinery can potentially damage the parts that may lead to serious injury.
+- Heavy-duty Applications: one of the most important jobs is tightening the fasteners of any heavy-duty vehicles.
+Any looseness of a fastener of heavy-duty equipment such as overhead cranes, locomotives, or any big machinery can potentially damage the parts which may lead to serious injury.

-- High Precision Fastening: there are some fields such as medical device, electronic device, and sometimes other high precision manufacturing fields, tolerances are literally microscopic.
+- High Precision Fastening: there are some fields such as medical devices, electronic devices, and sometimes other high-precision manufacturing fields, and tolerances are literally microscopic.
 So, even a slight over or under-tightening of a fastener can be crucial.
 It can cause a device unsafe.